 - 8 Similar posts

 A reader has just left me a comment below and noted that the Staingate exchange program is obviously still being processed by Apple as a goodwill gesture:

 Hello Sir Apfelot, current information on the Staingate topic: The exchange program seems to continue to exist.
 On my MacBook Pro 13 ″ Early 2015 (purchase date 11.2016/4), the display was exchanged in October as a goodwill gesture (XNUMX year period!).
 New display and back within a week - TOP!

 Apple Shop Berlin Kurfürstendamm & Apple Support Center were involved.

-Of course you can't "insist on your rights", because officially it has already expired.
-However, it is still advisable to visit an Apple Store with your device and ask in a friendly manner whether a goodwill repair might not be possible.
+Of course, you can't "insist on your rights", because officially it's already expired.
+However, it is still advisable to visit an Apple Store with your device and ask politely whether a goodwill repair might not be possible.

-I recently had a conversation with the repair company Sadaghian and asked them a little about what they fix.
-The Staingate problem is known to them and they carry out such repairs for an amount under 200 euros - by the way, shipping there and back is free of charge for you.
-If you don't get a goodwill fix from Apple yourself and don't dare to use the DIY solution, Sadaghian may be the right partner for you.
-With the code "SIRAPF" and via this link you can get the Staingate repair for a fixed price of 140 EUR.
+I recently had a chat with repair service provider Sadaghian and asked them a bit about what they fix.
+They're aware of the Staingate issue and will do repairs for less than $200 - with free shipping to and from you, by the way.
+If you don't get a goodwill fix from Apple and don't dare to try the DIY solution, then Sadaghian may be the right partner for you.
+With the code “SIRAPF” and via this link you can get the Staingate repair for a fixed price of 140 EUR.
 I negotiated this action for you with Sadaghian.